superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_kustomize.md

   -e, --env stringArray                 a list of environment variables to be used by functions
-      --helm-api-versions stringArray   Kubernetes api versions used by Helm for Capabilities.APIVersions --helm-command string             helm command (path to executable) (default "helm") --helm-kube-version string        Kubernetes version used by Helm for Capabilities.KubeVersion -h, --help                            help for kustomize
+      --helm-api-versions stringArray   Kubernetes api versions used by Helm for Capabilities.APIVersions --helm-command string             helm command (path to executable) (default "helm") --helm-debug                      Enable debug output from the Helm chart inflator generator.
+      --helm-kube-version string        Kubernetes version used by Helm for Capabilities.KubeVersion -h, --help                            help for kustomize
       --load-restrictor string          if set to 'LoadRestrictionsNone', local kustomizations may load files from outside their root.
 This does, however, break the relocatability of the kustomization. (default "LoadRestrictionsRootOnly")